angler-robotics/angler-dev-workspace/noetic_setup.md

 - password: aquadrone
 - Log in automatically

-Adjust screen size if needed, and install all software updates
+Run software updater and update everything.
+Adjust screen size if needed, and add the terminal to favourites.

 # Run these commands in a terminal: